Glenn's Pens

 Stipula

 This pen remains one of my classics.
-The particular model is no longer in production by Stipula.
+The particular model, amber celluloid, is no longer in production by Stipula.

 Stipula Etruria 991